The Artifacts Collection

 An underground organization was established in Warsaw even before the setting up of the ghetto.
 An underground emerged from members of the Betar Zionist youth movement.
 It came to be known as the Jewish Military Union (ZZW- Zydowski Zwionzek Wojskowy).
 The organization was well armed and peopled by men with military experience.
 In time individuals and groups unconnected to Betar also joined.
 The organization functioned independently, with limited contact with the Jewish Fighting Organization (ZOB- Żydowska Organizacja Bojowa) that united most of the Zionist youth movements in the Warsaw Ghetto.
 In spite of repeated attempts at cooperation, the two organizations did not manage to unite and they operated separately even during the Uprising.

-The ZZW were in constant contact with the Polish underground, - Armia Krajowa.
-The contact between the two groups was carried out through contact people who were chosen for their “Aryan” looks and their fluency in Polish.
-They smuggled arms into the Ghetto, smuggled people out of the Ghetto, and transferred information in both directions.
+The ZZW maintained constant contact with the Polish underground "Armia Krajowa”.
+Contact was carried out through a liaison chosen for his/her “Aryan” looks and fluency in Polish.
+The liaisons smuggled arms into the ghetto, smuggled Jews out to the “Aryan” side and passed information in both directions.

-Henryk Iwanski was recognized as a Righteous among the Nations.
+Henryk Iwański was recognized as “Righteous among the Nations”.